-Many people struggle finding their life purpose, especially the Empaths.
+Multipotentialite Empath: Many people struggle to find their life purpose, especially the Empaths.
 Feeling confused as to whether we are walking the ‘right occupational path’ is all too common for the Sensitive.
 There are many reasons for this, but the way the world makes us ‘feel’ certainly contributes to our confusion.
-Because we get exhausted, depressed or overstimulated by spending too much time around others, it can lead us to feeling unfulfilled and often blaming our chosen profession.
+Because we get exhausted, depressed or overstimulated by spending too much time around others, it can lead us to feel unfulfilled and often blaming our chosen profession.

-According to Emilie Wapnick, A multipotentialite is a person who has many different interests and creative pursuits in life.
+According to Emilie Wapnick, A multipotentiality is a person who has many different interests and creative pursuits in life.
 She says:

 ‘Multipotentialites have no “one true calling” the way specialists do.
 Being a multipotentialite is our destiny.
 We have many paths and we pursue all of them, either sequentially or simultaneously (or both).